Also see Aviation, Military and Military Connections.

 Please grant us your continued blessings, increased strength and infinite guidance, as we live to your honor and glory.

-(This poem has been attributed to several people but I think it is by Major Bruce Lovely of the USAF)
+(This poem has been attributed to several people but it is likely by Major Bruce Lovely of the USAF)

 'Twas the night before Christmas, he lived all alone